jingshuw/website/content/publication/zhao-2019-ab/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "International Journal of Epidemiology"
+publication: "*International Journal of Epidemiology*"
 publication_short: ""

 abstract: We develop an empirical partially Bayes statistical analysis approach where instruments are weighted according to their strength; thus weak instruments bring less variation to the estimator.
 The estimator is highly efficient with many weak genetic instruments and is robust to balanced and/or sparse pleiotropy.